APL-UW Home

 APL-UW conducts research in many fields: oceanography and polar science, ocean observations, ocean acoustics, software and environmental engineering, data analysis and signal processing, oceanographic sensors, and autonomous underwater vehicles.

-DINO internships are awarded to undergraduates who are currently registered at universities, community colleges, and technical schools.
+Internships are awarded to undergraduates who are currently registered at universities, community colleges, and technical schools.
 Graduating seniors are also eligible to apply.
 All projects are matched to the student's level of experience.
 By the start of the intership, students will need to have completed one year at their institution, have one term of pre-calculus (or equivalent), and have one term of a basic science or engineering course.
 Experience in a lab-based course or with computational software (like Excel, Matlab, Python, R, etc.) is helpful, but not required.

+Applicants may be studying any STEM field, but must have an interest in ocean sciences and other types of research conducted at APL-UW.
 Falling short of prerequisites will not necessarily result in rejection, so all are encouraged to apply if this program is of great interest to you.

 • Autonomous Underwater Vehicles (AUVs)